Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

   * But if you are returning to edit an existing webform, you will first need to select the webform that you want to work on: Administer > Content > Webforms (e.g., /admin/content/webform).
 Then find the title of your webform.

 ![webform_02.png](/how_to_documentation/images/webform_02.png)
+* Figure 2: Finding a webform

 ![webform_03.png](/how_to_documentation/images/webform_03.png)

+* Figure 3: Viewing the components of a webform.

 *
   * Create as many components (fields) as you want to be displayed on the form for the user to fill out.